 For further information, please refer to the Safeguarding and Child Protection policy, located in the policy section.

 We work closely with West Yorkshire Police to support children who live in households where there are incidents of domestic violence and abuse.
 Confidential information is provided to schools on any incidents of domestic violence and abuse which occur within a child’s household that might have an impact on a child whilst they are in school.
-Members of the school staff (Miss Dooley and Mrs Roebuck), are trained to use the information that has been shared, in confidence, so that the school is able to make provision for possible difficulties experienced by children or their families.
+Members of staff are trained to use the information that has been shared, in confidence, so that the school is able to make provision for possible difficulties experienced by children or their families.
 At Ebor Gardens Academy we aim to offer the best possible support to our children and we believe this is beneficial for all those involved.

 If you would like further support or information about domestic violence and abuse, please go to www.leedsdomesticviolenceandabuse.co.uk